theblitlabs/parity-wallet/README.md

-# Parity Wallet
+# Parity Wallet for Filecoin

-This repository contains an upgradeable smart contract wallet implementation for managing token deposits, transfers, and withdrawals.
-The project is built with [Foundry](https://book.getfoundry.sh/) and leverages secure development practices for robust wallet management.
+This repository contains an upgradeable smart contract wallet implementation for managing token deposits, transfers, and withdrawals on Filecoin networks.
+The project is built with [Foundry](https://book.getfoundry.sh/) and leverages secure development practices for robust wallet management on both Filecoin Calibration testnet and Mainnet.

 ## Features